Welfare fraud: United States

 In the first half of the fiscal year 2012, the office of the Inspector General of the Social Security Administration was able to detect frauds that cost the government over $253 million.

 Water dumping

-One form of welfare fraud called "water dumping" is using food stamps to purchase bottled water bearing bottle deposit for the purpose of emptying them out to redeem the bottles for cash.
+One form of welfare fraud called "water dumping" (also called "container dumping") is using food stamps to purchase bottled water bearing bottle deposit for the purpose of emptying them out to redeem the bottles for cash.
 This practice has been included into the definition of benefits trafficking in 2013.
 The purpose includes the purchase of items ineligible for purchase with benefits, such as beer.
 Food stamps is a significant welfare program which has been around in the US since 1964.

 Combating fraud

 The costs of policing and prosecuting welfare fraud are high, though largely unmeasured.
 They may include labor costs of investigators, prosecutors, public defenders, judges, and probation officers, administrative costs for welfare diversion programs, prison costs, and costs for placing children in foster care if the sole parent serves time for welfare fraud.
 In 2008, California spent three times as much in policing welfare fraud as the amount the fraud cost.
 The US Federal government has recouped hundreds of millions from fraudsters and other misappropriations of funds from the Social Security Administration alone.
 This represents all types of fraud, not just recipient fraud.
 In many cases, the recipients were victims of stolen benefits.

 Investigation and prosecution of fraud was intensified in Britain in the late 1970s.
 A peak was reached in 1980–81, when 20,105 people were prosecuted for welfare fraud.
 The Rayner commission recommended a more cost-effective approach involving non-prosecution interviews.
 Special Claims Control Units conducted "blitzes" in target areas and persuaded claimants to withdraw their claims, thereby avoiding expensive prosecutions.
 In the 1990s, advertising campaigns and "Shop a Cheat" hotlines were introduced.
 The campaigns led to increases in tip-offs and successful prosecutions, but there is no evidence of a lasting impact on benefit fraud loss.